stephenslab/fsusieR/README.md

 # susiF.alpha
- draft package for Sum of Single Function method
+ draft package for Sum of Single Functions method